-Amarine Belladiva is a recent introduction producing impressive clusters of fragrant trumpet-shaped flowers, held on top of tall naked stems before strap-like leaves begin to emerge.
-Originally grown for the cut flower trade, this fabulous cross between an amaryllis and a nerine will reward you with spectacular, long-lasting floral displays in late summer.
+Amarine Belladiva is a recent introduction producing impressive clusters of starry pink flowers, held on top of tall, strong stems above strap-like leaves.
+Originally grown for the cut flower trade, this fabulous cross between amaryllis belladonna and nerine bowdenii will reward you with spectacular, long-lasting floral displays from late summer well into autumn.
 Try mixing with asters, dahlias and echinaceas or grey-green leaved plants such as hostas.

 Plant in fertile, well-drained soil in a sheltered, sunny position.